-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A82 carriageway within Spean Bridge.

-The works will involve the replacement of surface course over a length of 363m.
-Exact treatment depths are yet to be confirmed.
-The scheme covers an area of approximately 0.23ha.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A9 carriageway within the Highland Council.
+The works will involve the replacement of carriageway surface course over a total length of 1,853m (1.85km) and will cover a total area of approximately 1.1ha.